 We will also visit another set of hummingbird feeders where the exquisite Ruby Topaz and the scarce Green-throated Mango occur alongside the now familiar species from Asa Wright.

-Our main reason for visiting the area is to see the endemic Trinidad Piping-Guan (now treated as a species distinct from Common or Blue-throated Piping-Guan).
+Our main reason for visiting the area is to see the endemic Trinidad Piping Guan.
 This rare and endangered species still occurs in small numbers in this area and we have a high chance of encountering this attractive and interesting bird.
-Indeed, we may well obtain spectacular views as the birds sun themselves in the treetops in the early morning.
+Indeed, we may well obtain spectacular views as the birds sun themselves in the treetops.

-At this season huge Leatherback Turtles lay their eggs on the beach near our hotel, so we may well have the chance to see these leviathans.
+At this season huge Leatherback Turtles lay their eggs on the beach near our hotel, so we may well have the chance to see these leviathans this evening.

-Trinidad: Day 6 After some final birding on Trinidad we will drive back to Port of Spain, where our tour ends in the early afternoon.
+Trinidad: Day 5 After some final birding around Grand Riviere, we will drive back to Port of Spain, where our tour ends in the afternoon.